 Since 1962, TSE Industries has been a family-owned and operated company that manufactures all of its products in America.
 What started out as a small “mom and pop” plastics distributor in 1962 has now grown into a global manufacturer and fabricator of polymers … or specialty chemicals, plastics, and rubber.
 This is our story of how it all began.

 Family Owned and Operated

 It was 1959.
-With the economy in a recession and no job prospects on the horizon, Walter and Helen Klingel packed up their things and with their two young sons they headed south to St. Petersburg, FL.
+With the economy in a recession and no job prospects on the horizon, Walter and Helen Klingel packed up their two young sons and all their belongings and headed south to St. Petersburg, FL.
 All they wanted was warm weather far away from New Jersey.

 In the beginning, Walter tried selling vacuum cleaners, and he even got his realtor’s license.
 Nothing felt right.
 Eventually, he and Helen took their last $2,000 and began devoting all of their time to sales and distribution of industrial plastics for the aerospace and citrus industries in Florida.
 Two new but booming industries in the South.
 In 1962, Walter realized there were only a handful of Florida-based companies that were promoting newly developed polymer materials.
 Soon, they were incorporating the distribution of these new plastics into the business as well, and Technical Sales and Engineering Company was born.
 The enterprise grew rapidly.